The 5 Best EQ Plugins for Video Editors

-At its most basic level an EQ, or equalizer, controls the volume of different frequencies independently from one another.
+At its most basic level an EQ plugin (or equalizer plugin), controls the volume of different frequencies independently from one another.
 Think of the sound settings in your car where you can control the levels of your bass, treble and mids, that’s just a very basic EQ.
 Equalizers allow you to say, reduce just the bass of a sound effect, or increase the higher frequencies of your voiceover whilst leaving the mid range intact.

 Different parts of the frequency possess both desirable and undesirable characteristics which should be cut or boosted accordingly.
 For example, frequencies below 120Hz are often muddy and should be cut whereas boosting frequencies above 3kHz can add clarity to a voice.

 A VST plugin is a bit of third party audio software which adds functionality to its host audio software, such as our own ERA Audio Clean-up Plugins.
 In this case it’s a piece of software that you can load in your NLE (or DAW if you’re processing audio externally) in order to control the frequency spectrum of your audio.

 When choosing an EQ plugin, it’s important to think about where your priorities lie.
 Do you want as many pro features as possible so you can fine tune everything to your liking, or do you want something that’ll do it all for you?
 Also, if price is a big factor then don’t worry, we’ve got you covered – this round up covers all price points.